The 82718 zip code in Gillette tops our ranking of the most affordable places to live in Wyoming.

 9. Sheridan

-Sheridan's 82801 zip code sneaks into the top ten of Wyoming's most affordable places to live.
+Sheridan's 82801 zip code is one of Wyoming's most affordable towns, sneaking into the top ten of our rankings.

 🔎 Key data about Sheridan